WebAssembly/component-model/design/mvp/CanonicalABI.md

   store(cx, p2, U32Type(), ptr + 4)
   return [event]
 ```
-A non-`async`-typed function export that has not yet returned a value
-unconditionally traps if it transitively attempts to call `wait` (regardless of
-whether there are any waitables with pending events).

 If `cancellable` is set, then `waitable-set.wait` will return whether the
 supertask has already or concurrently requested cancellation.
 `waitable-set.wait` (and other cancellable operations) will only indicate